-Many woman, postmenopausal and with a history of vaginal delivery, suffer from pelvic organ prolapse.
-Therapeutic options are found in diaphragm (ring) placement, pelvic floor physiotherapy and different types of surgery.
+Many women, mainly postmenopausal and with a history of vaginal delivery, suffer from pelvic organ prolapse (POP).
+POP is described as a downward displacement of one or more of the pelvic organs, including the bladder, uterus, bowel and rectum (Figure below).
+As a consequence, symptoms such as vaginal bulging, pelvic pressure and incomplete emptying of the bladder or defecation difficulty may occur.
+Therapeutic options are found in pessary (ring) placement, pelvic physiotherapy and different types of surgery.

-The diagnosis of the extent of prolapse is generally estimated with the patient in supine position, while women experience the most complaints in standing position (gravity).
-Research using the low-field MR tilting system gives better insight in the extent of prolapse in different positions, enables us to determine the effect of surgery and might help in reducing the current high recurrence rate.
+The diagnosis of the extent of prolapse is generally estimated with the patient in supine (lying down) position, while women experience the most complaints in standing position.
+Research using the low-field MR tilting system or transperineal ultrasound gives several new possibilities:

-If you are interested in a master or bachelor assignment related to the above mentioned topics, please contact dr. Anique Bellos-Grob (firstname.lastname@example.org).
+If you are interested in a master or bachelor assignment related to the above mentioned topics, please contact Anique Bellos-Grob (firstname.lastname@example.org).